 If you have questions about screening, please contact your local breast screening unit.
 If you would like to talk to someone about whether to have breast screening, your GP can help.
 Together, you can weigh up the possible benefits and risks, to help you decide.

-You can find more detailed information on breast screening, including the sources of evidence used in writing this leaflet at:
+You can find more detailed information on breast screening at:

-The Northern Ireland Breast Screening Programme www.cancerscreening.hscni.net
+The Northern Ireland Breast Screening Programme